Jaguar Land Rover: History

 On 1 January 2013, the group, which had been operating as two separate companies (Jaguar Cars Limited and Land Rover), although on an integrated basis, underwent a fundamental restructuring.
 The parent company was renamed to Jaguar Land Rover Automotive PLC, Jaguar Cars Limited was renamed to Jaguar Land Rover Limited and the assets (excluding certain Chinese interests) of Land Rover were transferred to it.
 The consequence was that Jaguar Land Rover Limited became responsible in the UK for the design, manufacture and marketing of both Jaguar and Land Rover products.

 In addition to the Jaguar and Land Rover marques, JLR also owns the rights to the dormant Daimler, Lanchester and Rover marques.
 The latter was acquired by Land Rover, whilst still under Ford ownership, from BMW in the aftermath of the collapse of MG Rover Group; BMW had retained ownership of the marque when it broke up Rover Group in 2000, then licensed it to MG Rover.

+In April 2025, Jaguar Land Rover announced that it would delay shipments to the United States after President Donald Trump imposed tariffs earlier that month.

+In May 2025, it was announced that PB Balaji, the CFO of Tata Motors, would be the CEO from November 2025, succeeding Adrian Mardell who would be retiring after three years in the role.

+2025 cyberattack

+On 2 September 2025, the company announced it had been subject to a cyberattack that it said had "severely disrupted" its operations, including forcing it to pause all production and retail operations.
+On 24 September, JLR announced the pause in operations had been extended to 1 October 2025.
+As of 22 October, JLR was slowly restarting parts of its production processes.
+In their accounts, released in November 2025, it was revealed that the cyber attack cost the business £196 million.